brunoflores/www-compiler-team/site/blog/a-small-language.md

 <div id=generated-toc></div>

 ASL is interesting because it is the purely functional kernel of OCaml.
+It even allows *polymorphism* with a unification algorithm.

 ASL programs are built up from numbers, variables, functional expressions (<imath>\\lambda</imath>-abstractions), applications and conditionals.
 The